twilliamsorel/trevors-tales/src/_stories/starship-redemption-3.md

 Twenty Nine followed Fourteen down one such row of meat plants, mixing the soil with a rake so that it would better absorb the fertilizer she sprinkled over the ground.

-“See, for all your complaining, it’s not so bad.” said Fourteen, continuing with her work as she spoke.
+“See, for all your complaining, it’s not so bad,” said Fourteen, continuing with her work as she spoke.

 “Speak for yourself.
 I'm sweaty, and that dirt you're sprinkling reeks."